-We followed the same building plans for our garden boxes, fire pit area, and sandbox.
-These plans worked great for our backyard transformations on a budget.
+We followed the same building plans for our garden boxes, fire pit seating area, and sandbox.
+The plans for these wooden boxes worked great for our backyard transformations on a budget.

 Our landscapers delivered the mulch, topsoil, and sand for us at their discounted price and we told them we would take care of the installation.
 Check with your landscaper to see if they’ll do the same!

 We saved about $400 doing it this way.
-Sure it took us about a week to rake out all of the mulch and transport the sand and topsoil, but we had family help us and we were able to use the savings to purchase our trees and flowers!
+Sure it took us about a week to rake out all of the mulch and transport the sand and topsoil, but we had family help us and we were able to use the savings to purchase our small trees and flowers!

-Just the roses at our local nursery would have been $300, but we spent a little over $200 at Home Depot on all of our plants.
+Just the roses at our local nursery would have been $300 for our garden design, but we spent a little over $200 at Home Depot on all of our plants.

 Honestly, they looked a lot better than the ones in the nurseries and they have a 1-year guarantee, so I felt pretty good investing our money in trees and flowers from Home Depot.

-See if your landscaper will include pre-dug holes as part of your quote to save yourself from having to dig through rocky, hard soil.
+See if your landscaper will include pre-dug holes for your flower beds as part of your quote to save yourself from having to dig through rocky, hard soil.
 It would have taken us days to do that ourselves!

 How Much We Spent